teahaz/teahaz.js/README.md

-# teahouse.js
+# teahaz.js
-teahaz.js is a JavaScript module to work with teahaz-server.
+teahaz.js is a JavaScript module that helps clients work with a teahaz-server.